-Dr. Susana Serrate- Sztein is responsible for the Division of Skin and Rheumatic Diseases at the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-She oversees a large portfolio of grants and contracts dealing with etiology, pathogenesis, diagnosis, treatment and prevention of skin and rheumatic diseases.
-In addition, she directs the Rheumatic Diseases Biopsychosocial Research Program.
+Dr. Susana Serrate- Sztein directed the former Division of Skin and Rheumatic Diseases at the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+She oversaw a large portfolio of grants and contracts dealing with etiology, pathogenesis, diagnosis, treatment and prevention of skin and rheumatic diseases.
+In addition, she directed the Rheumatic Diseases Biopsychosocial Research Program.

 Between 1990 and 1993, Dr. Sztein was Chief, Autoimmunity Section, Division of Allergy Immunology and Transplantation, National Institute of Allergy and Infectious Diseases where she managed a scientific portfolio dealing with basic and translational research on immune mediated diseases.